settings icon

 Answer

-“And he took bread, gave thanks and broke it, and gave it to them, saying, ‘This is my body given for you; do this in remembrance of me.’
-In the same way, after the supper he took the cup, saying, ‘This cup is the new covenant in my blood, which is poured out for you’” (Luke 22:19–20).
+“And he took bread, gave thanks and broke it, and gave it to them, saying, ‘This is my body which is given for you; do this in remembrance of me.’”
+(Luke 22:19, NKJV).

 Additionally, the context of the Passover meal is thoroughly symbolic.
-Almost every element of the meal stood for (or “was”) something else.
+Almost every element of the meal stood for something else.
 Jesus took two of those elements and infused them with a new symbolic meaning as He was the fulfillment of everything that Passover stood for.
 From then on, whenever Jewish believers observed a Passover meal, they would think of the new meaning that Jesus had given to the bread and the final cup.
-And Gentile believers, who had never been partakers of a Passover meal, would observe the “Lord’s Supper” as part of a “love feast” that the whole church ate together (1 Corinthians 11).
-Later, the Lord’s Supper (also called communion or the Eucharist) became a separate ceremony all by itself.
+And Gentile believers, who had never been partakers of a Passover meal, would observe the “Lord’s Supper.”

-Further evidence that Jesus was speaking symbolically is found in John, the only gospel that does not record Jesus’ statement This is my body.
-In John 6:53–58, Jesus says to a multitude, “Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
+Further evidence that Jesus was speaking symbolically is found in John 6:53–58.
+There, Jesus says to a multitude, “Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 Whoever eats my flesh and drinks my blood has eternal life, and I will raise them up at the last day.
 For my flesh is real food and my blood is real drink.
 Whoever eats my flesh and drinks my blood remains in me, and I in them.
 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 This is the bread that came down from heaven.
 Your ancestors ate manna and died, but whoever feeds on this bread will live forever.”

-When Jesus spoke of His “broken” body at the Last Supper, He was referring to His sacrifice on the cross.
-His body was broken, and His blood was shed.
-According to John 6:35, one can “eat” Jesus’ broken body by “coming” to Him and “drink” His blood by believing in Him.
-Jesus also emphasizes faith (which the eating only symbolizes) in verses 36, 40, and 47.
+Whether or not Jesus spoke of His “broken” body at the Last Supper, the bread symbolized His body soon to be sacrificed on the cross.
+According to John 6:35, one can “eat” Jesus’ broken body by “coming” to Him, and “drink” His blood by believing in Him.
+Jesus also emphasizes faith (which the eating symbolizes) in John 6:36, 40, and 47.

 Again, the whole context of the Last Supper is symbolic.
 We do not partake of Jesus by physically eating His body.
 “The flesh counts for nothing” (John 6:63).
-Rather, we partake of Jesus by coming to Him in faith, trusting that His broken body (and shed blood) is sufficient to pay for our sins.
-The elements of bread and wine commemorate His broken body and shed blood, and when we eat them, we affirm our faith and fellowship in Christ.
+Rather, we partake of Jesus by coming to Him in faith, trusting that His broken body (and shed blood) is the only acceptable sacrifice for our sins.
+The bread commemorates His body given for us, and when we partake of it, we affirm our faith and fellowship in Christ.

 Return to: